xp-forge/xp-maven-plugin/README.md

 - boolean, default FALSE
 - applies to the package phase

-This option is used only when `${xp.runtime.strategy}` is set to 'app' and specifies if XP-artifacts (core & tools) and the XP-runners should also be packed inside the generated artifact.
+This option is used only when `${xp.runtime.strategy}` is set to 'app' and specifies if XP-artifacts (core) and the XP-runners should also be packed inside the generated artifact.
 Bootstrap will be packed inside /runtime/bootstrap and XP-artifacts will be packed inside /runtime/lib directory

 ### ${xp.package.mainClass} ###